Lords Spiritual: Ranks and titles

-The Church of England comprises 42 dioceses, each led by a diocesan bishop.
-The Archbishops of Canterbury and York, as Primate of All England and Primate of England, respectively, have oversight over their corresponding provinces.
-The occupants of the five "great sees"—Canterbury, York, London, Durham and Winchester—are always Lords of Parliament.
+There are 42 dioceses in the Church of England, each led by a diocesan bishop.
+The archbishop of Canterbury and the archbishop of York, as Primate of All England and Primate of England, respectively, have oversight over their corresponding ecclesiastical provinces.
+The occupants of the five "great sees" – Canterbury, York, London, Durham and Winchester – are always Lords Spiritual.

-Of the remaining 35 bishops, the 21 most senior sit in the House of Lords, although the normal operation of this rule was suspended in 2015 (following the decision of the Church to begin to appoint women as bishops), instead meaning that until 2025 every woman appointed as a diocesan bishop will automatically be appointed as a Lord Spiritual when a vacancy next arises, regardless of seniority, so as to balance out the representation of female bishops in the House.
+Of the remaining 37 bishops, the 21 most senior usually sit in the House of Lords.
+Following the first ordinations of female bishops in the Church of England, the normal operation of this rule was suspended by the Lords Spiritual (Women) Act 2015, which provides that until 2030 every woman appointed as a diocesan bishop will automatically become a Lord Spiritual when a vacancy next arises, regardless of seniority, so as to increase the representation of female bishops in the House.
 Otherwise, seniority is determined by total length of service as an English diocesan bishop (that is to say, it is not lost by translation to another see).
-The Bishop of Sodor and Man and the Bishop of Gibraltar in Europe may not sit in the House of Lords regardless of seniority as their dioceses lie outside both of England and of the United Kingdom.
+The bishop of Sodor and Man and the bishop of Gibraltar in Europe do not sit in the House of Lords regardless of seniority, as their dioceses lie outside both England and the United Kingdom.

 Theoretically, the power to elect archbishops and bishops is vested in the diocesan cathedral's college of canons.
 Practically, however, the choice of the archbishop or bishop is made prior to the election.
-The Prime Minister chooses from among a set of nominees proposed by the Crown Nominations Commission; the sovereign then instructs the college of canons to elect the nominated individual as a bishop or archbishop.
+The prime minister chooses from among a set of nominees proposed by the Crown Nominations Commission, and the sovereign then instructs the college of canons to elect the nominated individual as a bishop or archbishop.

-One of the Lords Spiritual is appointed by the Archbishop of Canterbury to be the convenor of the bench; he or she coordinates the work of the bishops in the House.
-Alan Smith, Bishop of St Albans, was appointed the current convenor on 23 September 2022.
+One of the Lords Spiritual is appointed by the archbishop of Canterbury to be the convenor of the bench; he or she coordinates the work of the bishops in the House.
+David Walker, bishop of Manchester, was appointed the current convenor effective 1 June 2025.